bsvin33t/training/rails/Readme.md

 `rails g controller ads`

 Create a show page for the ad
+    * Add a spec for the `show` action of the ads controller
+    * Add a route
+    * Implemnt the `show` action in the controller
     * Create a new file show.html.erb under `app/views/ads/`
-    * Trying to visit the page will show an error message saying `unknown action`
-    * Add a route
     * Add details for the view to show the products